unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 # Datastructures required to implement Dijkstra's Algorithm

-1. HashTable to `represent the Graph`.
-It is actually a HashTable of HashTable.
-I will explain it later.
+1. A HashTable which we call `Graph` to represent the Graph.
+It is actually a HashTable of HashTable because we have to store the weights of the edges as well.
+I will explain it in detail later.
-2. HashTable to `represent the total cost reach a node`.
-If cost is unknown we put infinity.
+2. A HashTable which we call `costs_table` to represent the cost to reach a node.
+If the cost for a Node is unknown we put infinity.
-3. List to `track the parent node` of a given node
+3. A HashTable which we call the `parents_table` to track the parent node of a given node.
+4. A List which we call the `processed_nodes` to track the visited or processed nodes.

 How do we `represent the Graph` with weight using HashTable?
 Based on our earlier strategy, we would have represented the connection from "Start" to A and B as follows,